bartswierz/bartswierz/README.md

-- 👋 Hi, I’m Bart, I'm a senior at DePaul University anticipating completion of my B.S. in Computer Science in the Summer of 2023.
-During my degree, I was able to get an intermediate understanding of various programming languages exposing to me a large area of programming.
-I have also taken a few courses regarding mySQL that have been very beneficial for my understanding of relational databases.
-I feel blessed for my experiences because it let me hone in one the area I want to specialize in.
+- 👋 Hi, I’m Bart, I'm a senior at DePaul University anticipating completion of my B.S. in Computer Science in the Spring of 2023.
+During my degree, I was able to get a good understanding of various programming languages exposing to me a large area of programming.
+Getting hands on experience with different languages allowed me to find my choice of specialization and that is Web Development.
 I am passionate about front end web development and have been putting all my free time into getting a deeper understanding on React.
-My interest in learning web development, alongside my courses at DePaul, led me to using online resources such as MDN Docs, udemy courses, blogs, and whatever else I can get my hands on to become better.
-To prevent myself from falling into an unendless cycle of tutorials, I made it a point to finish my udemy courses start to finish and then test my knowledge through personal projects.
-By putting away the videos during my projects, I was able to struggle but learn from my mistakes resulting in a higher understanding of the material.
-This approach made it very beneficial to me as I learn best from working on personal projects over tutorials and lectures.
+To prevent falling into tutorial hell, I'm learning by building personal projects based around things I enjoy and that has fueled my motivation to keep going month after month.
+My github repository is only growing, and with decently sized projects at that.
+My latest project is building a scalable E-commerce site(Alpha Clothing) utilizing React.

 - 👀 I’m interested in learning:
+   - NodeJS
+   - Express
-   - React
+   - Firebase

 - 🌱 Hobbies:
    - Car Enthusiast
    - Hiking
+   - Kayaking
    - Occassional gaming

 - 🌱 I’m currently working on:
-   - Creating a React project that allows employers an easy method to hire robots.
-The purpose of this project is to test my knowledge from my online React course covering topics such as: working with API, useState, useContext, and more.
+   - An E-Commerce clothing site(https://alpha-clothing.netlify.app/) with React.

 - 💞️ I'm currently learning:
-  - Taking a complete beginner to expert React course on Udemy(Complete React Developer in 2022 (w/ Redux, Hooks, GraphQL).
-I will finish this course to the end and then overhaul my portfolio and projects with React.
+  - Learning more React by building my E-commerce site.
+Currently have built the products, dynamic cart utilizing Contexts, and a work-in-progress checkout process that I am adding more too.
+My next task on the list is learning how to integrate account authentication using google authenticate along with Firebase for account and product storage.

 - 📫 How to reach me ...
-Email: bartswierz.github@gmail.com
+Email: bartswierzynski.github@gmail.com

 <!---
 bartswierz/bartswierz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.